fengboyue/jsdk/docs/en/jsunit.md

 </script>
 ```

-4. Open a browser and visit the html on web server, then you can see the test result of automatic running.
+4. Open a browser and visit the html on web server, you will see the tested result.